braun-steven/audamo/README.md

 ### Manual

-Instead of using Audamo as a service/daemon, you can also run it manually with a single invocation.
+Instead of using Audamo as a service/daemon, you can run it manually with a single invocation.
 Based on the `config.toml` settings, this will update the theme to light/dark mode:

 ``` bash
 $ audamo --help